 Best Classroom Projectors at a Glance

-Through our research, we considered several details for a projector to make this list.
+We considered several details for a projector to make this list.
 First, it had to have good feedback from customers.
-Then we looked at the components of the projectors.
+Then we looked at the components of the classroom projectors.
 We looked for portability and type of throw (long-throw, short throw, or ultra-short throw).
 We also considered mounting possibilities and audio output.

 Trying to keep in mind classroom space, size, and lighting were important in choosing which projectors to place on this list.
 We wanted the projector to have multimedia purposes.
 For example, we didn’t just want one that projected presentations but also had good movie quality and to be able to connect to an interactive whiteboard.

-We even considered gaming when choosing the projectors for the teachers that use them in their classrooms.
-Warranties offered is a detail we took into consideration when adding the projector to the list.
+We even considered gaming when choosing the classroom projectors for the teachers that use them in their classrooms.
+Warranties offered are a detail we took into consideration when adding the projector to the list.

-Although teachers aren’t supposed to have favorites, we know you will find a favorite classroom projector, just as we did.
+Although teachers aren’t supposed to have favorites, we know you will find a projector for your classroom, just as we did.
 Pssst.
-It’s the ViewSonic PS501W WXGA.
+It’s the ViewSonic.
 However, all units on this list are solid choices for your classroom needs.

 1. Epson VS250 SVGA Projector

-The winning components of this projector is the color and brightness of the picture.
+The winning components of this projector are the color and brightness of the picture.
 The color is very vivid.
 The picture has a somewhat grainy appearance, but it is hardly noticeable if you don’t focus on it.
 This projector is ideal for presentations and graphics in a well-lit room.
-If the font on a presentation is smaller than 14, it is difficult to read.
-Offering a fast and easy set up makes this projector very user friendly and portable.
+If the font on a presentation is smaller than 14, it isn’t easy to read.
+Offering a fast and easy setup makes this projector very user-friendly and portable.

-Another aspect that makes this projector user friendly is that the controls and features are easy to understand.
-Similar to the Kodak Luma 150 Pocket projector and the Acer H5382BD, this projector has an easy setup and is portable.
+Another aspect that makes this projector user-friendly is that the controls and features are easy to understand.
+Like the Kodak Luma 150 Pocket projector and the Acer H5382BD, this projector has an easy setup and is portable.
 The ViewSonic PS501W has a greater resolution, but it is a short-throw projector.

 Purchasing an HDMI extractor could be useful for sound.
-We think this resolution is a little low for a large classroom but would be suitable for a smaller classroom or small group instruction space.
+We think this resolution is a little low for a large classroom but would suit a smaller classroom or small group instruction space.
 The light source is an easily replaceable lamp but not very cost-effective; it does have a 90-day limited warranty if it breaks.
 The projector itself has a two-year limited warranty as well.

 Able to connect to PC, MAC, mobile devices, HDMI, VGA, and mini USB, this projector has high brightness with 3,600 lumens.
 An optical zoom lens provides a clear, focused picture.
-A six-segment color wheel provides color accuracy.
-The ViewSonic PA503S offers an SVGA (800×600) resolution.
+A six-segment color wheel offers color accuracy.
+The ViewSonic offers an SVGA (800×600) resolution.